utep-cs-systems-courses/project1-tokenizer-marissaatilano258/src/README.md

     -history.c: Defines functions to create a history of tokenized strings -history.h: Header file containing all declarations of methods in history.c -uimain.c: Main file with UI to interact with the user.
-Based on the user input, it will tokenize a string or recall history
+Based on the user input, it will tokenize a string or recall history through the command "!#", where # represents a digit.

 You can compile this program using the commands
     $ make clean